threefoldtech/0-hub/docs/gettingstarted/gettingstarted.md

-# Getting Started with the G8OS Hub
+# Getting Started with the Zero-OS Hub